 You’ll be pushing the person to prioritize something other than the work in the company.

 Examples of Self Actualization Needs

 Self-actualization is personal and can be anything a person perceives valuable:

 - Family and kids

 - Sport achievements

-Quite often it transforms into a need to help others or to follow some greater goal or dream.
+Quite often, it transforms into a need to help others or to follow some higher goal or dream.

 I recommend you to read next:

 There are two more motivational theories a project manager must know: